Leeds United F.C.: 2010–2020: Return to the Championship

 On 21 November 2012, Middle East-based private equity group GFH Capital finalised a deal for a protracted takeover of Leeds United, gaining a 100% shareholding in the club.
 It was also announced Ken Bates would remain as chairman until the end of the season, and then become club president.
 The takeover was officially completed on 21 December 2012.
 Despite runs to the quarter-finals of the League Cup and the fifth round of the FA Cup (albeit with both runs ending in five-goal thrashings, by Chelsea and Manchester City respectively), Leeds' league form was generally mediocre, with the club never making any real challenge for the play-off places.
-On 1 April 2013, Warnock resigned as manager.
-Brian McDermott replaced Warnock, and the club won three of their final five games of the season, enough to avoid relegation.
-On 26 July 2013, Ken Bates stepped down as chairman, and ultimately left the club altogether following a dispute over expenses.
+Warnock resigned and was replaced by Brian McDermott.
+Leeds won three of their final five games of the season, enough to avoid relegation.
+Ken Bates later stepped down as chairman, and ultimately left the club altogether following a dispute over expenses.

 On 7 January 2014, Sport Capital came close to completing a transaction with GFH Capital that would have given them a 75% stake in the business.
 On 30 January, Sport Capital's takeover collapsed due to a lack of "financial backing".
 Haigh released a statement conceding that it was unable to complete a deal despite two months ago agreeing to purchase a 75% stake in the club from the owners Gulf Finance House.
 Haigh said he and Sport Capital had "injected substantial sums into the club to ensure its viability" but earlier in the week fellow consortium member Andrew Flowers, the managing director of Leeds' shirt sponsor Enterprise Insurance, stated that GFH had "breached their covenant with us" after inviting a rival bid from Massimo Cellino, the president of Serie A side Cagliari Calcio.
 Haigh's statement read:

 As fans know, we signed a share acquisition agreement with GFH Capital at the end of last year.
 This meant, I believed, that we were in a position to move things forward and complete the transaction in time for the January transfer window. ...
 Unfortunately, however, some of the consortium's backers ultimately didn't feel able to deliver the financial backing we had hoped was agreed to take the club forward.